VH-TVO. Vickers Viscount 745D. c/n 227.

 Known flight crew: Captains A. Hawkesford, I. A. Clarke; Navigator A. Thompson

-Returned to Vicker- Armstrongs (Aircraft) Ltd on termination of the lease - January 31, 1959
+Returned to Vicker- Armstrongs (Aircraft) Ltd at the end of the lease - January 31, 1959

 Cancelled from the Australian Aircraft Register - February 27, 1959